telerik/winforms-docs/treeview/data-binding/data-binding-basics.md

 ## Binding check boxes

 Since R3 2014 __RadTreeView__ supports binding the check-boxes of the nodes to a field in the data.
-You just need to specify   the RadTreeView. __CheckedMember__ property.
+You just need to specify the __CheckedMember__ property.
 The following code snippet demonstrates how to setup hierarchical tree by using two separate DataTables:

 ![treeview-data-binding-data-binding-basics 003](images/treeview-data-binding-data-binding-basics003.png)